Skip to Content

 Eggs in grass with clue # 2 about the bathroom sink.

-I liked to move around the house, back and forth as we built her Easter basket with clues.
+My daughter moved around the house, back and forth, as she built her own Easter basket.
 Jess knew that if she saw an Easter egg anywhere but didn’t find it with a clue, she had to wait till later to gather it.

 Still, I kept most of the eggs hidden out of plain sight, so it was a challenge pretty much all the way through.